rdsea/ROHE/README.md

 #### 2.2.1 Resource Management

-The module provide the abstract class/object to manage the infrastructure resource by Node; application by Deployment; network routine by Service; and eviroment variable by ConfigMap.
+The module provides the abstract class/object to manage the infrastructure resource by Node; application by Deployment; network routine by Service; and environment variable by ConfigMap.

 - Node: physical node
 - Deployment: each application has multiple microservices.
 Each microservice has its own Deployment setup specify: image, resource requirement, replicas, etc